The Real You Only Shows Up When It’s Ugly.

 When the phone rings and it's bad news, again.

-When you’re running in the pissing rain, soaked to the skin, and everything screams to stop.
+When you're running in the pissing rain, soaked to the bone, and everything screams to stop.

 You Don't Meet Yourself in Comfort.